|

 job in a RUNNING state is implementation-defined because a batch

-files and otherwise performed any actions indicated by the
+and otherwise performed any actions indicated by the options in

-those of the qsub utility, with a few exceptions: -V, -v, and -q.
+of the qsub utility, with a few exceptions: -V, -v, and -q.
+The

-The -V and -v are inappropriate for the qalter utility, since
+-V and -v are inappropriate for the qalter utility, since they

-the submitting process.
-The -q option would specify a new queue,
+submitting process.
+The -q option would specify a new queue, which

-which would largely negate the previously stated advantage of
+would largely negate the previously stated advantage of using

-using qalter; furthermore, the qmove utility provides a superior
+qalter; furthermore, the qmove utility provides a superior means

 Each of the following paragraphs provides the rationale for a